Azure-Federal-Patterns-and-Practices/AzureVirtualDesktop/docs/prerequisites.md

     - [Register the resource provider](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register)
     - [Delegate a subnet to Azure NetApp Files](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-delegate-subnet)
     - [Enable the shared AD feature](https://docs.microsoft.com/en-us/azure/azure-netapp-files/create-active-directory-connections#shared_ad): this feature is required if you plan to deploy more than one domain joined NetApp account in the same Azure subscription and region.
 As of 1/31/2022, this feature is in "public preview" in Azure Cloud and not available in Azure US Government.
+- **Disk Encryption:** the encryption at host feature is deployed on the virtual machines when the "DiskEncryption" parameter is set to "true".
+This feature is not enabled in your Azure subscription by default and must be manually enabled.
+Use the following steps to enable the feature: [Enable Encryption at Host](https://learn.microsoft.com/azure/virtual-machines/disks-enable-host-based-encryption-portal).
 - **Marketplace Image:** If you plan to deploy this solution using PowerShell or AzureCLI and use a marketplace image for the virtual machines, use the code below to find the appropriate image:

 ```powershell